 - Step 1 - Evaporate the alcohol from your tincture, if needed.
 Prepare your workstation.
 Gather your equipment and measure out your ingredients.

-- Step 2 - In a small bowl, add ½ cup of water or juice.
+- Step 2 - In a small bowl, add ½ cup of the water or juice.
 Stir the unflavored gelatin into the liquid.
 Set aside to bloom.

 - Step 3 - Prepare a double boiler.
 Once near boiling, turn to low and simmer.